 Independent Work Seminar Offerings - Fall 2018

-Here is the link to the sign-up form.
+Here is the link to the sign-up form, which is due on May 16, 2018.

 Title: COS IW 02 - Natural Language Processing